-Wireless communication, together with Ethernet protocols, makes data collection from smart field devices easy.
-It integrates the data smoothly and seamlessly into dashboards based on the Industrial Internet of Things (IIoT) and Industry 4.0 concepts.
+Wireless communication protocols, together with Ethernet, make data collection from smart field devices easy.
+They integrate the data smoothly and seamlessly into dashboards based on the Industrial Internet of Things (IIoT) and Industry 4.0 concepts.

 Emerson Automation Solutions produced the first wirelessHART device and led the field with several others.
 In 2010, the International Electrotechnical Commission (IEC) approved the protocol by issuing the first wireless international standard, the IEC 62591.

 WirelessHART works in a frequency of 2.4 gigahertz.
 It also uses time-division multiple access (TDMA) to synchronize the devices in the network, where communication happens in 10 ms.